Archaeogaming: Archaeology in video games (digital excavation)

 The archaeogaming sub-category of digital excavation refers to using archaeological methods to dig into how video games operate.
 An example of this method can be found in J. Aycock's use of computer science methods to explore the construction and implementation of features within video games.
 Douglas Heaven wrote about the archaeology of rubbish/garbage within virtual worlds for New Scientist.
 The June 2016 release of No Man's Sky also saw the launch of the No Man's Sky Archaeological Survey, the first formal archaeology project undertaken within a procedurally created universe.

 Critical examination of archaeology and cultural heritage in video games

 The critical study of how archaeology has, could and should be used in video games is perhaps the broadest and most widely represented subcategory of the archaeogaming group in academic and popular literature.
 Proponents of this sector discuss how archaeology has been represented in externally produced games and construct frameworks which aim to develop better representations of archaeological material, practices and outputs.

 Cultural heritage is also explored in an archaeological way via archaeogaming, from critical reviews of games such as Subnautica and Never Alone, to online playthroughs of games such as Far Cry Primal by professors and students of archaeology.

+Depictions of Cultural Heritage in video games have been critically assessed by archaeological experts, done as an analysis of archaeological practices & to review the accuracy of their depiction.
+Such as the God of War videogame franchise.

 Contributors have also explored aspects of game design and creation in relation to the discipline of archaeogaming, exposing parallels in the development of titles like the Day of the Tentacle remaster to the archaeological process.